sidhlee/data-science-and-machine-learning/README.md

 For python files, select `Python: Select Interpreter` from the command pallett and select `/opt/conda/envs/ds-and-ml/bin/python`.

 For Jupyter notebook files (`.ipynb`), `Notebook: Select Notebook Kernel` > `Python Environments` and select the same environment as the above.

+## To update conda environment
+You can update the conda environment (eg. add a new package) by updating `environment.yaml` and run `conda env update --file environment.yaml`